 I have included checklists and key words for the current chapters your child will be studying.
 They have also been given these in class.
-These will be really useful both for the end of chapter assessments but also for Mocks too.
-I have also included a general help sheet on revision.
+These will be really useful for the end of chapter assessments.
+I have also included a general help sheet on revision, along with a checklist for their Christmas Mocks.